dvillevald/tv_remote_google_voice_aiy/README.md

 # Send the KEY_POWER command once
 $ irsend SEND_ONCE /home/pi/lircd.conf KEY_POWER
 ```
-You can test that it is was working by pointing the IR LED at your TV/Roku and testing whether you could turn it on (I am assuming you programmed KEY_POWER to turn on your TV).
-Another way to test is to use your cellphone camera to see if LED blinks when you send commands with *irsend*.
-It did not work with my iPhone but worked fine with Android phone (Samsung Galaxy.)
+You can test if it is working by pointing the IR LED at your TV and testing whether you could turn it on (I am assuming you programmed KEY_POWER to turn on your TV).
+Another way to test is to use your cellphone camera to see if LED blinks when you send commands with `irsend`.
+I could not see LED blinking on my iPhone camera but it worked fine with Android phone (Samsung Galaxy.)